revaturelabs/interviewquestions/InterviewSpecificQuestions/Hibernate/Hibernate.md

 - When using field-based access, adding other entity-level methods is much more flexible because Hibernate won’t consider those part of the persistence state.
 To exclude a field from being part of the entity persistent state, the field must be marked with the @Transient annotation.

 - Another advantage of using field-based access is that some entity attributes can be hidden from outside the entity.
 An example of such attribute is the entity @Version field, which must not be manipulated by the data access layer.
-With field-based access, we can simply omit the getter and the setter for this version field, and Hibernate can still leverage the optimistic concurrency control mechanism.
+With field-based access, we can simply omit the getter and the setter for this version field and hibernate can still leverage the optimistic concurrency control mechanism.

 Property-based access